pfgithub/threadclient/packages/jsoneditor/README.md

 because eventually we'll want to be able to only send relevant content to clients rather than the entire action stream.

+oh. note: this only allows for write control, not access control for viewing things. so eg we can't make the card game not even tell the client card was drawn until it has been flipped over or have documents inside a document that only some users are allowed to access.
+I think it would be cool if eventually every document was in one big action stream but that might not be a resonable thing to do, it might make sense to instead have view control at the document level and link documents to eachother instead.

 ## note

 I want to make a website for the richtext editor